JustAnotherChatClient/JaC2/README.md

 ```

+### Git Strategy
+- branch develop into feature branch
+- submit Pull Request (PR) for feature branch into develop
+- review PR then accept/merge
+- deploy develop to dev environment
+- repeat until major release is ready
+- merge develop in master
+- deploy master to prod environment

 ### Next Steps
+- add separate client configuration for dev and prod environments
 - Docker support
 - Figure out packaging for each target: Linux, Mac, Windows
 - Learn more about vue